 They say don't mess with Texas.
 Don't mess with this mighty little lady, either: she knows martial arts.

 is a relative late-comer to the gamepuzzles scene but has taken to it with unbounded enthusiasm.
 His moniker comes from "Counter-Crock-Wise", based on a concept album of poems he wrote, "The Crooked King's Crock" (political satire), and his general independent mindset.

-Eric has been in the music business most of his life, and for nearly two decades has been the stage manager for The Commodores, a career that takes him to their concerts from China to Africa and anywhere in between.
+Eric has been in the music business most of his life, and for over two decades has been the stage manager for The Commodores, a career that takes him to their concerts from China to Africa and anywhere in between.
 Sometimes he even gets to do... pyrotechnics!

 As time has become available between music gigs, Eric spends more of it getting more deeply involved in the gamepuzzles adventure, helping not only at shows and at the Maryland Renaissance Festival but also in the laser shop, the wood shop, and with developing video clips about the various puzzles (a project under construction).

 Eric has an amazing capacity for original thinking, philosophy, technical savvy and awesome street smarts gained from a stint in the military and from having lived in Mexico, Germany, Sweden, the Netherlands and being in the high-tension creative atmosphere of the music business.
 On the side he's a free-lance entertainment manager for nightclubs and festivals.
 He knows how to fix and solve anything.
 You'd want him along in any emergency.